replisims/website/hugo/content/getting-started/_index.md

 Rosner, B., Willett, W. C., & Spiegelman, D. (2006).
 Correction of logistic regression relative risk estimates and confidence intervals for systematic within-person measurement error. *Statistics in Medicine*, 8(9), 1051–1069. https://doi.org/10.1002/sim.4780080905

 Rhemtulla, M., Brosseau-Liard, P. É., & Savalei, V. (2012).
 When can categorical variables be treated as continuous?
 A comparison of robust continuous and categorical SEM estimation methods under suboptimal conditions.
-Psychological Methods, 17(3), 354–373. https://doi.org/10.1037/a0029315
+Psychological Methods, 17(3), 354–373. https://doi.org/10.1037/a0029315 (Primary replicator assigned still possible to join as a co-pilot)

 <s>Vittinghoff, E., & McCulloch, C. E. (2007).
 Relaxing the Rule of Ten Events per Variable in Logistic and Cox Regression. *American Journal of Epidemiology*, 165(6), 710–718. https://doi.org/10.1093/aje/kwk052 </s> (Replicator and copilot assigned)